Local Ties for Your NHD Project

 One of the most famously decorated units in U.S. military history was the 100th Infantry Battalion during WWII, who trained at Camp McCoy (which is now called Fort McCoy) near Sparta, WI.

 Before Japan attacked the U.S. Naval Base Pearl Harbor in December of 1941, there were more than 5,000 second-generation Japanese-Americans serving in the U.S. military.
 After the attack on Pearl Harbor, anti-Japanese sentiment grew and these Americans were discharged from their service.
 However, by May 1942, many of these discharged men had shown dedication towards the U.S. military on countless occassions, and it was recommended by an Army General to establish a battalion to bring 1,300 men back into service, which would become the 100th Infantry Battalion.
-These men shipped out to Camp McCoy in June 1942, where they trained for seven months.
+These men shipped out to Camp McCoy in June 1942, where they would train for the next seven months.

 Can you think of how your broad topic might have a local connection?